 Headaches, earaches and jaw aches.
 This is serious pain caused by the overuse of the muscles that close the jaws.
 It is similar to having a cramp in your leg, only the way the chewing muscles are leveraged causes the pain to be constant.
 Click here for more on dental headaches.

 Joint damage.
 The joint in question is the temperomandibular joint (the TMJ) which is the joint that allows you to open and close your jaw.
 Over time the joint deteriorates due to the constant pressure.
 Click here for more on joint dysfunction.

 The answer to this question depends very much on you!

-NO!
-Chances are that as an active addict, you will fail in any attempt to treat your oral condition.
 Persons who are actively taking the drug or are still involved in the culture of addicts are unlikely to change the destructive lifestyle that caused the problem in the first place.
-Addicts are generally unable to maintain their oral hygiene or place restrictions on their sugar use.
-Unless they can control these aspects of their lives, all attempts to repair the damage are destined to failure.
-Addicts who kick the drug habit but maintain the lifestyle associated with it are likely to relapse and become addicted again.
+It's a very unusual addict that can maintain their oral hygiene or place restrictions on their sugar use.
+In addition, addicts who kick the drug habit but maintain the lifestyle associated with it are likely to relapse and become addicted again.

 You MUST make and keep all your dental appointments.
 No dentist will maintain you as a patient if you don't.
 Addicts find this to be a major stumbling block.

 You must maintain your oral hygiene and limit the amount of sugar you use, or all your dental work will rot out again.

 Basic dentistry is available through state Medicaid providers, but for any of the more advanced treatments, you will have to seek out a private dentist.
 This costs money, and you will need to be gainfully employed or have some other means of making payments.
 No private dentist will treat you if you refuse to pay your bills.